 A balance of 80,000 Velocity Points could be potentially enough for up to 16 upgrades to Business Class on Australian domestic and some short-haul international flights.
 It all depends on what Economy ticket you initially book, as we explain in our guide to Virgin Australia fare classes.

-On a Flex Economy fare, it only costs 9,900 Velocity Points to upgrade to Business from Perth to Sydney.
+On a Flex Economy fare, upgrading to Business from Perth to Sydney costs only 9,900 Velocity Points.

 On short domestic flights booked in Economy, each upgrade starts from only 4,900 points (giving you a maximum of 16 upgrades this way).
 This could be handy if work pays for a flexible Economy flight but you want to upgrade cheaply.
 Even on longer flights like Sydney-Perth, it only costs 9,900 points to lock in an upgrade, if available.